InnerSourceCommons/foundation-governance/roles/staff.md

 This document describes our contracted staff and their roles at the Foundation.

+# Relationship to Board of Directors

+The Board of Directors provides high-level guidance for the Foundation, especially in the form of mission, vision, strategy, and goals.
+The Board of Directors works primarily with the Executive Director to align on this guidance and to review the work of the Executive Director in delivering results for the Foundation.

 # Relationship to Community Participants

 Our [strategy document](https://github.com/InnerSourceCommons/foundation/blob/master/STRATEGY.md) describes the relationship between our staff and community.